mgorem/ZTM-DevOps/README.md

 What to Learn within these five months: November 28, 2025 - March 15, 2026
+(**I) ZTM DevOps - Few Certificates**

-1. DevOps Bootcamp: Learn Linux & Become a Linux Sysadmin
+1. DevOps Bootcamp: Learn Linux & Become a Linux Sysadmin.
+Objectives:
     -  Everything you need to become a professional Linux Sysadmin and get hired
     - Master all of the key concepts and commands in Linux starting from scratch
     - Learn how to set up the Linux environment (installing both Ubuntu and CentOS on a virtual machine)